xraypy/xraylarch/_sources/getting_started.rst.txt

 If you are new to Larch, we recommend installing using the binary installer for your operating system listed in the :ref:`Table of Larch Installers
 <installers_table>`.
 On the other hand, if you are familiar with Python
-and want to use Larch as a library see :ref:`Downloading and Installation <install-chapter>` for other ways to install Larch into your existing Python environment.
+and want to use Larch as a library see :ref:`Downloading and Installation
+<install-chapter>` for other ways to install Larch into your existing
+Python environment.

-Second, use Athena, XASViewer and/or GSEMapViewer
+Second, use Athena, XAS Viewer and/or GSE MapViewer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are mostly interested in using Larch as a backend for the Athena and